FI-Mihej/English-Checkers-Web-App/README.md

 * * Logic made with concurrent processes

 Not Done:
 * * DB save/replay.
 Actually there is interface for this already, and whole design made to be able work with game replays.
 But DataStore lack documentation, I'm not familiar with it's interface, and I just need more time for an investigation how to work with DataStore.
-But come one: I learned completely new language (Clojure) from scratch (having really not big practical background in FunctionalProgramming) and made Web Chess in less than five days (including weekend). :)
+But come one: I learned completely new language (Clojure) from scratch (having really not big practical background in FunctionalProgramming) and made Web Checkers.
+And this is all in less than five days. :)

 You may play them at https://fi-mihej.github.io/English-Checkers-Web-App